Skip to content

 Guide & Porter

 The general charge is $200 for two people.
-This price includes guide and porter fees, food and camping gears, transportation from the guest house to gate entrance, and national park ticket ($10).
+This price includes guide and porter fees, food and camping gear, transportation from the guest house to the gate entrance, and a national park ticket ($10).

 Kerinci Mountain Tour offers 2 Days 1 Night and one night at a homestay for Rp 300k.
 Abd Rapani +6281271117133